amplitude/amplitude-docs/content/collections/experiment/en/app-level-permissions.md

 The default sets new flags and experiments as editable by all users in your organization.
 If you create a new flag or experiment, you can manually restrict access to that item after you create it.

-If you change the default and make new flags and experiments **viewable** instead of editable, all new flags and experiments can only be modified by editors.
+If you change the default and make new flags and experiments **viewable** instead of editable, only editors can modify new flags and experiments.
 Remove this restriction after you create the flag or experiment.

-If you create a flag or experiment through the [Management API](/docs/apis/experiment/experiment-management-api), they default to **editable** regardless of the organization setting.
+If you create a flag or experiment through the [Management API](/docs/apis/experiment/experiment-management-api), it defaults to **editable** regardless of the organization setting.

 ### Managing access to flags and experiments

 To edit the list of approved editors, navigate to *[flag or experiment] > More Actions > Manage Access*.
 Here, you can add individual users, or specify that the flag is editable by all users in your organization.

-After you grant a user editor permissions to your flag, Amplitude Experiment checks permissions, and that user needs edit access through their role.
-For example, if you assign a user the Viewer role and you add them as an editor to your flag, they can't save changes until you assign them a role with editing privileges.
+After you grant a user editor permissions to your flag, Amplitude Experiment checks permissions and verifies that user 's role has edit access.
+For example, if you assign a user the viewer role and later add them as an editor to your flag, they can't save changes until you give them a role with editing privileges.

-Users receive a notification when you add them as an editor to a flag or experiment.
+Users get a notification when you add them as an editor to a flag or experiment.
 You can control your notification settings in *Personal settings > Notifications > Updates about my experiments*

 ### Bypassing access restrictions

-In situations where you need to make modifications to a restricted flag or experiment when no editor users are available, there are two ways to do this:
+There are two ways to to make modifications to a restricted flag or experiment when no editor users are available:

-1. There is an exception made for users with the admin role, who are able to edit restricted flags and experiments even if the user isn't in the list of editors.
+1. Admin users can edit restricted flags and experiments, even if they aren't on the list of editors.
-2. You can use the management API to edit all flags and experiments, regardless of the item's restricted access.
+2. Use the management API to edit all flags and experiments, regardless of the item's restricted access.

 ## Permissions matrix